vlumi/photo-diary/README.md

 ## Running Instructions

 The back-end server can be started as:

 ```
 node server/index.js
 ```

 ### Environment Variables

+Certain parameters are passed through environment veriables.
+These can be either exported before running, adding inline- to the command when starting, or added to the file `env`, from which they will be picked up by [dotenv](https://www.npmjs.com/package/dotenv).

 - `PORT` (default: 4200)
 - `DB_DRIVER` \*